jamesgade/cocktails/README.md

-# react-ts-init
+# cocktails

-react-typescript application cleaned-up initial-setup

-The application is bootstraped using the command 'npx create-react-app . --template typescript' To run the application, perform #'npm start'
+An application built using
+- react
+- typescript
+- coaktails API